Upstash Serverless Redis

 Deployment region

-Currently Upstash Redis supports only following regions:
+Upstash Redis is currently available in the following regions:

 - us-east-1